-British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy
+One British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy

 The Saville Report said the paratroopers opened fire without warning and that none of the casualties has posed a threat.

 The 1998 Good Friday Agreement brought a close to a conflict in which about 3,500 people were killed.
-British troops subsequently withdrew from the province, but tensions still persist.
+British troops subsequently withdrew from the province, but tensions still persist and a car bomb exploded outside Londonderry’s main courthouse in January.
+No one was injured.

+The decision to prosecute came a week after Britain’s minister for Northern Ireland, Karen Bradley, was forced to apologise for saying that killings by British soldiers and police were “not crimes”.

+Sinn Fein, the former political wing of the IRA who are now the largest nationalist party in the province, said they shared the families’ disappointment and “sense of incredulity” at the decision.

 Writing by Graham Fahy, Editing by Angus MacSwan